serverdensity/sd-agent-core-plugins/varnish/README.md

 If you don't set `varnishadm`, the Agent won't check backend health.
 If you do set it, the Agent needs privileges to execute the binary with root privileges.
 Add the following to your `/etc/sudoers` file:

 ```
-dd-agent ALL=(ALL) NOPASSWD:/usr/bin/varnishadm
+sd-agent ALL=(ALL) NOPASSWD:/usr/bin/varnishadm
 ```

-[Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending varnish metrics and service checks to Datadog.
+Restart the Agent to start sending varnish metrics and service checks to Server Density.

 ### Validation